zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn3.md

 # Introduction

+...
+How the alterative nature of invented traditions is a key feature in shaping nationalist movements, as a way to gather mass support.

 # What is Invented Tradition?

+Tradition enables an imagination of the past; invented tradition - accidental or otherwise - replaces it with an alternate reality.

 # The interplay of Tradition with Customs

+Customs are not assumed invariant, but traditions are.

 # Invention of Tradition for Continuity

+Tradition shapes views of the past.
+It is often taken as justification for future actions.
+An invented tradition then, posits a synthetic reality of the past.
+Having a link to the past gives an action the sanction of precedence and legitimizes its acceptance.
+It allows revolutionaries to claim their desired future was the default since time immemorial, usurped only in recent memory by the vile parasites currently in control - earning sympathy, and often support.

 # In Brief: The link between Invented Tradition and Nationalism